 Capital raising themes that are likely to impact US markets include the increasing influence of private capital, such as private equity and private debt, with even more private capital piling up if special purpose acquisition company (SPAC) equity is redeemed.
 Energy prices are likely to remain elevated due to a number of factors, including the Russia-Ukraine conflict.
 Environmental, social and governance (ESG) remains a major theme for capital markets, with investor demand and regulatory scrutiny increasing the urgency to adopt ESG initiatives.
 Looking forward, for capital markets to reopen, we would look to see a return to commodity price stability, positive earnings reports and reductions in volatility.
 Other factors to watch include onshoring of the supply chain, positive bumps to consumer sentiment and increased visibility into the Fed’s upcoming policy.

 “Recent IPO pullbacks are reemphasizing investors’ focus on profitability.”

-Please note: IPOs with deal values that are less than $25 million, best efforts offerings, oil and gas royalty trusts, business development companies, IPOs pricing on OTC Bulletin Board or OTC Pink Sheets are excluded from this narrative.
-Venture capital data is for US headquartered companies with minimum deal size of $1 million and a minimum pre-money valuation of $5 million.
-Data from SEC filings and third-party databases as of September 30, 2021.
+Please note: IPOs with deal values of less than $25 million, best efforts offerings, oil and gas royalty trusts, business development companies, pricing on OTC Bulletin Board and OTC Pink Sheets are excluded from this narrative.
+Data as of 6/24/22.

 To create a clear path forward, you need the confidence that comes from working with a team of straight-talking advisors and actionable insights from a team of dedicated professionals.
 Find out how we can guide you through each step of the readiness assessment process and beyond.